 Live Rock for your Marine Life

 What is Live Rock?
-It is rock that is alive.
+It is rock that has small living creatures in the crevices which makes it alive.

 You never know what you might find in live rock.
 Anemones, snails, feather dusters, algae, polyps.